In this article, I will be showing how you can find unique values from multiple columns in Microsoft Excel.

 Method 4: Extract a Unique Distinct List from Two or More Columns Using Pivot Table

-You can also create a unique list from two or more columns using pivot table tool.
+You can also create a unique list from two or more columns using the pivot table tool.
 Apply the following steps to do that.

 - Press Alt + D.